-FLORENCE SMART fsmart@wslaw.co.uk Solicitor, Employment +44 (0)20 7593 0390
+FLORENCE SMART fsmart@wslaw.co.uk

+Solicitor, Employment +44 (0)20 7593 0390

-Florence is a Solicitor in the Employment team who works with employees and employers on a wide range of employment law matters.
-She has worked on both non-contentious and contentious matters, which includes Employment Tribunal, County Court and High Court proceedings.
+Florence is a Solicitor in the Employment team who works with employees and en employment law matters.
+She has worked on both non-contentious and contention Employment Tribunal, County Court and High Court proceedings.